 There are lots of reasons to switch from PC to Mac.
-Maybe you just have to have that sleek new MacBook Air, or perhaps you're annoyed by Windows 8's dueling interfaces.
+Maybe you just have to have that sleek new MacBook, or perhaps you're annoyed by Windows 10's data privacy policies.
 There's no doubt that OS X looks and feels very different from any version of Windows.
 Instead of Windows Explorer, there's a Finder.
 And closing apps and switching between programs works differently.
 However, with a few simple tips, you'll feel right at home in no time.

 Even though OS X lacks Windows' familiar taskbar, it's still easy to go from one application to another in Apple's OS.
 Simply hold down Command + Tab to cycle through the available applications or swipe up using three fingers to see all open apps at once.

 If you're a whiz at Windows, you know how to perform a number of operations simply by hitting the right keys on your keyboard.
 Mac OS X also has a lot of keyboard shortcuts, including using Command + Option + W to close windows, Control + E to move to the end of a paragraph or Command + Shift + F to initiate a file search.

 Because MacBooks have some of the best touchpads on the market, Apple has built a number of gestures into its operating system that are designed to help you be more productive.
 Some key OS X gestures include spreading your thumb and three fingers apart to show the desktop, tapping a word with three fingers to look up its definition and pinching toward the center of the touchpad to show Launchpad, a menu of installed applications.

 One of the most jarring differences Windows users notice in Mac OS X is the inability to right click on objects to see additional context menus.
 However, if you hold down the Control key while clicking on something, you will see an options menu.
 You can also set the lower right corner of the trackpad to act as a "secondary click" in the OS X settings menu.